-Factbox: 'I knew that I had to report this' - Quotes from Trump impeachment hearing
+'Do not worry.
+I will be fine telling the truth': Quotes from Trump impeachment hearing

 (Reuters) - The following are quotations from the third day of U.S. House of Representatives Intelligence Committee public hearings on Tuesday in an impeachment inquiry examining President Donald Trump’s dealings with Ukraine:

-Schiff, a Democrat, opened the hearing by addressing the allegations against Republican Trump, which include that he asked Ukrainian President Volodymyr Zelenskiy in a July 25 phone call for Ukrainian authorities to carry out two investigations that would benefit Trump politically.
+Schiff, a Democrat, opened the hearing by addressing the allegations against Republican Trump, which include that he asked Ukrainian President Volodymyr Zelenskiy in a July 25 phone call for Ukraine carry investigations that would benefit Trump politically.

 “If the president abused his power and invited foreign interference in our elections, if he sought to condition, coerce, extort, or bribe an ally into conducting investigations to aid his reelection campaign and did so by withholding official acts — a White House meeting or hundreds of millions of dollars of needed military aid — it will be up to us to decide, whether those acts are compatible with the office of the presidency.”